simu-poko/pokemongo_clustering/README.md

 # pokemongo_clustering
-Clustering using the status and type of the Pokemon.
+Clustering using the status and type of Pokemon.

+Refer to the pokemongo_clustering.ipynb